Christmas: Good news for all people

 Well, she never really thought much at all about Him.
 "He's the one we call the Lord, isn't He?" she asked.

 Elena had no idea that God, through the events of that first, now offers us a personal relationship with Himself.
-It's a relationship that does not depend on a third party such as a dead Pope or Jesus' mother.
+It's a relationship that does not depend on a third party, such as a dead Pope or Jesus' mother.

 Some of the rich significance of the Incarnation is depicted in a trilogy of Psalms 22, 23, and 24.
 Here are unfolded the sufferings, the shepherd-love, and the Lordship of the Messiah whose birth we celebrate at Christmas.

-The way we celebrate Christmas often places a heavy emphasis on the Baby Jesus.
+How we celebrate Christmas often places a heavy emphasis on the Baby Jesus.
 A good deal of Christian art, particularly that produced by Roman Catholic artists, focuses on the Christ child.

 However, the real story of Christmas is not that a baby was born.
 As an Italian evangelical recently wrote: "The exaltation of Baby Jesus is contrary to gospel teachings.
-The primary story of the New Testament is that of Jesus the adult.
+The primary story of the New Testament is that of Jesus, the adult.
 In fact, two of the Gospels do not even mention Baby Jesus."

 It is possible that this Italian writer was reflecting a hypersensitivity of the tiny Italian Protestant minority living in the shadow of the politically, religiously, and economically powerful Vatican.
-However we decide to evaluate what he wrote, we would do well to remember that the biggest news out of Bethlehem over 2,000 years ago was not that a baby had been born.
-The news was that the promised Savior, Shepherd, and Sovereign had finally come.
+However we decide to evaluate what he wrote, we would do well to remember that the most significant news out of Bethlehem over 2,000 years ago was not that a baby had been born.
+The big news was that the promised Savior, Shepherd, and Sovereign had finally come.

 That's good news for you and for me . . . and for a girl named Elena.
 As we prepare to celebrate another Christmas Day, let's use these three psalms (22, 23, 24) to remind us that God is really with us -- not just as a baby, but as a baby who came to become Deliverer, Shepherd, and Lord.